LearnOnDemandSystems/labauthor/utility-scripts/README.md

 To install and try this script, perform the following tasks:

 1. Invoke the following command in an elevated PowerShell session: `Install-Script -Name Test-ActivityScript`.
-If you are prompted to allow PowerShell to extend your PATH environment variable, answer "Yes".
+If you are prompted to allow PowerShell to extend your PATH environment variable, answer `Yes`.

 1. Once it is installed, you can test activity scripts by invoking a command such as this example: